Brazilians in Ireland: Demographics

 The 2016 census recorded around 13,640 non-Irish national residents of Brazilian origin, a figure more than tripled from a decade earlier.
 Eurostat reported that there were 27,192 Brazilians holding Irish residence permits in 2019, having consistently increased since 2016.
 This number fell to 22,481 in 2020 due to the COVID-19 pandemic.

 Around two thirds (64%) of Brazilians according to the 2016 census were concentrated in County Dublin, the highest concentration of all non-Irish nationalities profiled.
 The rest were mostly found in Kildare, Galway, and Roscommon.

 97% of Brazilian nationals in 2016 were under the age of 50, with a quarter being between the ages of 25 and 28 and only 10% of them being over 40.
 This would make Brazilians Ireland's youngest demographic with an average age of 29.9 years old, an increase of 1 year from the 2011 data.
 50% were in work and 32% were students.
+According to the Ruban Company, over half of international students from Brazil between 2016 and 2020 were women.

 Culture and community

 Amigos of the Earth is a beach cleanup group started to give back to the local community.
 Real Events has hosted Brazil Day since 2012 as well as hosting Carnaval in February and Festa Junina in June.

-Edublin organizes the largest event for Brazilians planning to move to Ireland in Sao Paolo every year.
+In 2024, the first Leitorado Guimarães Rosa in Ireland was launched in the University College Cork (UCC).
+The role of the leitor(a) is to promote the Portuguese language and the Brazilian culture in higher education institutions abroad.
+UCC was chosen to host the first Leitora in the country due to its long history in teaching Portuguese, being the first HEI in Ireland to offer full-BA degrees in Portuguese.

+Socioeconomics

+According to data from the Ruban Company collected between 2016 and 2020, the English-language course sector funneled over €1 billion into the Irish economy annually.

+For the third consecutive year, eDublin carried out a survey and found that 22% of the Brazilian students spent to cover their living costs.
+The average amount spent on food by the Brazilian exchange student in Ireland was in the range of €101 to 200 per month, among 50% of the responses.
+In 2021, the average income of a Brazilian student in Ireland was €1,200 per month, which went up to €2,000 in 2022.

+In 2023, Unleashe published a report that found over 1,300 Brazilian businesses in Ireland, which had generated over €100 million in revenue.
+In response, a Brazil–Ireland Chamber of Commerce was established to help these businesses navigate Irish bureaucracy and import goods from Brazil.
+According to its president Fernanda Hermanson, most of the businesses were in food, manufacturing, hairdressing, and IT services.
+82% of Brazilian business-owners were reported to be women; Hermanson attributed this to relationship dynamics, in which men have engineering jobs.